HwWobbe/WipHww/README.md

 - consider PbWorks per PbWorks link

 ## 2026-09-:
+-09-25: matenance pattern evolvin > ClawH
+-09-24: GitHuh reSync seems to have worked
 -09-22: re-patterning starts
 -09-24: re-patterning evolving as a fillerTask in powerOutage recovery